top of page

 The verb 'consign' has its origins in Latin, specifically from the word 'consignare,' which is formed by combining 'con,' meaning 'together,' and 'signare,' meaning 'to mark' or 'to seal.'
 In Latin, 'consignare' originally meant to mark or seal something together, often referring to the sealing of goods for shipment or storage.
 Over time, this term evolved to encompass the act of entrusting something or someone to the care of another person or entity, typically for safekeeping or disposal.
 When you 'consign' an item, you are marking it for a specific purpose, such as sale, storage, or transportation, and entrusting it to someone else's responsibility.
 The etymology of 'consign' highlights the historical connection between marking, sealing, and the act of entrusting, emphasizing the idea of designating something for a particular purpose.

-Quiz: Find the meaning of the verb consign:
+Find the correct meaning of the verb consign:

 Try Again!